 A flare-up can result from several factors, including:

 - changes in the weather

-- joint pain
+- trauma to the joint

 Injury to the joint

 Injury or trauma to the joint can worsen osteoarthritis symptoms.
 Joint injuries can result from:

 - repetitive motions

 - a fall or knock to the joint

 Injuries cause osteoarthritis flare-ups when they damage the cartilage, bone, or both.
 Injuries that change the mechanics of the joint, leading to further deterioration, can also give rise to flare-ups.